-Note the presence of four types of inquiry: identifying, classifying, describing and analysing.
-Note also an implied sequence to these types, and an implied boundary to the focus of content analysis i.e.
+Clearly, we have a different focus for our analysis.
+Note also the presence of four types of inquiry: identifying, classifying, describing and analysing.
+Note also an implied sequence to these types, and an implied boundary to the focus of content analysis.
+Finally, note that we are interested in verbal and written language.
+Therefore, we can re-state Bromley's definition of content analysis:

-For the purpose of the PPP project, content analysis refers to a method for identifying and classifying words and phrases used in ordinary written language in order to subsequently describe and analyse software process and software process improvement.
+For the purpose of the PPP project, content analysis refers to a method for identifying and classifying words and phrases used in ordinary language (written or verbal) in order to subsequently describe and analyse software process and software process improvement.